viglesiasce/eucadev/README.md

         cd eucadev; vagrant up

-### What now?
+#### What now?

 * Connect to the Eucalyptus admin console from the browser on the host: `https://localhost:8443`

-* Install [euca2ools](https://github.com/eucalyptus/euca2ools) and control your cloud from the command line:
+* Install [euca2ools](https://github.com/eucalyptus/euca2ools) on your host and control the cloud from the command line:

         cd eucadev; source creds/eucarc
         euca-describe-availability-zones verbose

-## Dev/Test environment in AWS or Eucalyptus clouds
+## Dev/test environment in AWS or Eucalyptus

+The following method will give you a dev/test environment in a single cloud instance, with all components deployed in it.
+(Yes, you can run a Eucalyptus cloud in a Eucalyptus cloud or in an Amazon cloud.)
+The components will be built from latest source, which can be modified and immediately tested on the VM.

 1. Install [Vagrant](http://www.vagrantup.com/)